We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - They may not be suitable for everyone.

-Uqora products may have minimal side effects, and the Food and Drug Administration (FDA) classifies the company’s ingredients as “generally recognized as safe.”
+Uqora products may have minimal side effects, and the Food and Drug Administration (FDA) classifies the company’s ingredients as “generally recognized as safe (GRAS).”

-In online reviews, some customers who have had repeated UTIs report having no reoccurrences since using Uqora products.
+In online reviews, some customers who have had repeated UTIs report having no recurrences since using Uqora products.
 Most of the company’s testimonials come from women aged 21–70 years.

-Others have found that the products were ineffective but that the company issued full refunds without any issues.
+Some people found the product ineffective but they state that the company allocates full refunds without any difficulties.

-More negative reviews on the company’s website report that some products left a bad aftertaste that lingered for 20–30 minutes.
+Other less favorable reviews from the company’s website report that some products leave a bad aftertaste that lingers for 20–30 minutes.
 Others say that the products are too expensive.

 Each of Uqora’s products costs around $30.
 The company sells some in bundles and has a discount program for students.
-Alternately, a customer may be able to save up to 35% with a subscription.
+A customer may be able to save up to 35% with a subscription.

-Uqora has a 30-day money-back guarantee, so if a person is not satisfied, they can return the item and request a full refund within 30 days.
+Uqora has a 30-day money-back guarantee, so if a person is not satisfied, they can return the item and request a full refund.